-Astound recognized as most promising technology by KDD with Startup Research Award
+Astound recognized as most promising future AI technology by KDD with Startup Research Award

 For more than two decades now, the annual Association for Computing Machinery (ACM) Special Interest Group (SIG) conference on Knowledge Discovery and Data (KDD) has been the place for big ideas in big data and data science.
 The KDD conference is thought to be so fundamental to the field that Forbes and Dataconomy both included its inaugural conference in 1995 as one of the top milestones in the history of data science.